xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ## introduction
 For my work-study, i immersed myself in understanding Nagios for a week.

-Here i expose what i've learned & what i've done with it.
+Here i expose what i've learned & what i've done with it if it's correct.

 I'd be extremely grateful if you'd consider correcting me if i said something wrong.